Appraisal myths debunked

 Contact our professional staff

-Myth: Because consumers pay for appraisal reports when applying for loans to buy or refinance their house, they own their appraisal report.
+Myth: Since you're the one paying for the appraisal report when applying for your loan to buy or refinance your home, you own the produced appraisal report.

-Fact: Unless a lending agency releases its interest in the report, it is legally owned by the lending agency that ordered the appraisal.
-Home buyers have to be given a version of the document upon written request because of the Equal Credit Opportunity Act.
+Fact: Unless a lender releases its interest in the document, it is legally owned by the lending company that ordered the appraisal.
+Consumers have to be provided with a version of the document through request as per the Equal Credit Opportunity Act.

-Myth: Home buyers need not care about what is in their appraisal so long as it exceeds the requirements of their lending company.
+Myth: Consumers need not be concerned with what is in their appraisal so long as it satisfies the necessities of their lending agency.

-Fact: Only if consumers read a copy of their appraisal can they double-check its accuracy and possibly need to question the result.
+Fact: A home buyer should definitely look through their document; there may be some questions or some concerns about the accuracy of the appraisal report that should be addressed.
 Remember, this is probably the most expensive and important investment a consumer will ever make.
-There is a wealth of information stored in an report that will probably be useful to the consumer in the future, such as the legal and physical description of the property, square footage measurements, list of comparable properties in the neighborhood, neighborhood description and a narrative of current real-estate activity and/or market trends in the region.
+Also, the appraisal makes an excellent record for future reference, comprised of helpful and often-revealing data - including, but not limited to, the legal and physical description of the property, square footage measurements, list of comparable properties in the neighborhood, neighborhood description and a narrative of current real-estate activity and/or market trends in the proximity.

-Fact: A home inspection has a completely different purpose than an appraisal report.
-The job of the appraiser is to conclude an opinion of value in the appraisal process and through writing the report.
-The purpose of a home inspector is to find the condition of the home and its major components, then compose a report on their inspection.
+Fact: Appraisal reports are nothing like a home inspection report.
+The appraiser forms an opinion of value in the appraisal process and resulting appraisal report.
+The task of a home inspector is to find the condition of the house and its major components, then write a report on their inspection.

 Got a Question?